 A total of 22 weeks teaching with 4 hours classroom contact per week.

 The passages to be read, translated, interpreted, and discussed in class are taken in the main from Lanman's Sanskrit Reader and Boethlingk's Sanskrit-Chrestomathie, and include specimens from various layers of Sanskrit literature (Hitopadesa, Kathasaritsagara, Manu, Vedic prose and poetry, etc.) up to Kalidasa's Raghuvamsa.
 The readings are combined with a thorough revision of Sanskrit grammar, to which approximately half of the class hours are dedicated.
 Students are also made familiar with the corresponding chapters of the history of Sanskrit literature.

-This course is core for Year 2 of the degree BA Sanskrit Pathway.
+This module is core for Year 2 of the degree BA Sanskrit Pathway.